vercel/next.js/docs/api-reference/next/image.md

 ### lazyRoot

-A React RefObject pointing to the Element which the [lazyBoundary](#lazyBoundary) calculates for the Intersection detection.
-Defaults to 'null', refering to the root Html Element.
+A React [Ref](https://reactjs.org/docs/refs-and-the-dom.html) pointing to the Element which the [lazyBoundary](#lazyBoundary) calculates for the Intersection detection.
+Defaults to `null`, referring to the document viewport.

 [Learn more](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/root)